EdenWise/hjcrc/hjcrc.md

 * Jealously was created in the women/second-group?---only Adam got out of Eden. **w**-**o**-man.
 * Visceral, Vicarious
 * For the first fifty years, the first group, men mainly, the Jews, reward those who implement "Secret of Heaven" tasks (*rewardees*).
 For the following fifty years, the second group, the female-led group, the less knowledgeable but still protected group (their wives and other self-deserving people), are allowed the rule and they reward *resting* and guess at how to implement "Secret of Heaven" tasks (even get misdirected) while the Jews try to keep a status quo.
 The result of the second group fifty-year rule ends up making [laypeople] who have little heavenly knowledge, are naïve, and are exploitable/susceptible.
 Then the whole cycle is restarted again where the first group *rewardees* are excited by the naïveté of the [laypeople] who are often taken advantage of and used as tools in this battle.
 I am older and have seen a large number of poor people being used as them---the prescribed fix is desultory and ultimately selfish.
+* The Jews create a hole in the bottom of society.
+They get [leverage] from it.
+They do this by working against the least fortunate people.
+This has ended up causing the second side to fight a battle with the Jews rather to defend Job, Jesus...
+(For a long time now the last thing anyone is to do is defend Job.)
+This mis-prioritizing is exactly what the Jews want: hate them, think the golden age is yours, but the last thing to do is to help Job get a meal today.
+* The Grand Masters/Mistresses say, "It hardly matters how you get here" but what they are really saying is that (for most of us) there will come a time that the rewards of joining will outweigh the consequences of joining.
+Tiny steps of personal safety will add up over time.
 - Calling 3's angels: bad behavior---seen (part tense)both right and left doing it.
 -  Desperate females were eventually given their own rule---part of the great Jewish TWO system.